The key graduate employers in hospitality, leisure and tourism

 Whether you want to run your own cinema or help manage a top visitor attraction, there are plenty of graduate employment options in this industry.

 - Merlin Entertainments has headquarters in the UK and runs 115 visitor attractions in 23 countries.
 Its Accelerate graduate programme offers two options, business management and marketing, both of which offer four six-month placements at different Merlin sites and are open to candidates with a 2.1 degree.
 There is a preference for candidates with degrees either in relevant subjects such as marketing or business, or in areas such as finance and law.

 - Camp America holds annual recruitment fairs in the UK to hire candidates to work at its nine-week summer camps in a variety of roles across the USA.

 - Centre Parcs provides short break holidays in five forest locations around the UK.
 Various roles are available for graduates in the head office and the holiday villages.

-- Greenwich Leisure Limited (GLL), which also operates under the brand name Better, is a leisure provider that manages more than 220 sporting and leisure facilities, including the London Aquatics Centre.
-The two-year trainee management scheme is open to graduates and gives an insight into both the operational and business side of the leisure industry.
+- Greenwich Leisure Limited (GLL), which also operates under the brand name Better, is a leisure provider that manages more than 200 sporting and leisure facilities, including the London Aquatics Centre.
+The two-year trainee management scheme is open to graduates and those with equivalent qualifications, and gives an insight into both the operational and business side of the leisure industry.
 Entry-level roles are available in events, customer service, sales and fitness instruction among others.